inspec/inspec-aws/docs/resources/aws_lambda_version.md

 # aws_lambda_version

-Use the `aws_lambda_version` InSpec audit resource to test properties of the singular resource of AWS Lambda Version.
+Use the `aws_lambda_version` InSpec audit resource to test properties of a single AWS Lambda function version.

-The AWS::Lambda::Version resource creates a version from the current code and configuration of a function.
+The `AWS::Lambda::Version` resource creates a version from the current code and configuration of a function.
 Use versions to create a snapshot of your function code and configuration that doesn't change.

 ## Syntax

-Ensure that the layer version exists.
+Ensure that the Lambda layer version exists.

     describe aws_lambda_version(layer_name: 'LAYER_NAME', version_number: 1) do
       it { should exist }